Bioluminescence: Chemical mechanism

 Coelenterazine is a luciferin found in many different marine phyla from comb jellies to vertebrates.
 Like all luciferins, it is oxidised to produce light.

 Instead of a luciferase, the jellyfish Aequorea victoria makes use of another type of protein called a photoprotein, in this case specifically aequorin.
 When calcium ions are added, rapid catalysis creates a brief flash quite unlike the prolonged glow produced by luciferase.
 In a second, much slower step, luciferin is regenerated from the oxidized (oxyluciferin) form, allowing it to recombine with aequorin, in preparation for a subsequent flash.
 Photoproteins are thus enzymes, but with unusual reaction kinetics.
 Furthermore, some of the blue light released by aequorin in contact with calcium ions is absorbed by a green fluorescent protein, which in turn releases green light in a process called resonant energy transfer.

-Overall, bioluminescence has arisen over 40 times in evolutionary history.
 In evolution, luciferins tend to vary little: one in particular, coelenterazine, is the light emitting pigment for nine phyla (groups of very different organisms), including polycystine radiolaria, Cercozoa (Phaeodaria), protozoa, comb jellies, cnidaria including jellyfish and corals, crustaceans, molluscs, arrow worms and vertebrates (ray-finned fish).
 Not all these organisms synthesise coelenterazine: some of them obtain it through their diet.
 Conversely, luciferase enzymes vary widely and tend to be different in each species.